CiscoDevNet/code-exchange-repo-template/README.md

 # Code Exchange Repo Template
-This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use by the Cisco DevNet community through [Code Exchange](https://developer.cisco.com/codeexchange/).
+This repository is a template to be used when creating a new repository containing sample code, a sample application, or some other software related to Cisco technologies and to be made available for use by the Cisco DevNet community through [Code Exchange](https://developer.cisco.com/codeexchange/) and/or [Automation Exchange](https://developer.cisco.com/automation-exchange/).

 ## Instructions